mendix/docs/content/en/docs/developerportal/portfolio-management/insights.md

 {{< figure src="/attachments/developerportal/portfolio-management/insights/number-initiatives-apps-epics.png" >}}

-This section shows the number of the active initiatives in this portfolio and the number of unique apps/epics that are linked to the active initiatives.
+This section shows the number of the active initiatives in this portfolio and the number of unique apps and epics that are linked to these initiatives.

 ## 5 Status of Active Initiatives